DanielJDufour/find-and-read/README.md

 ```

 #### custom stop function
-By default, find-and-read doesn't navigate into node_modules and hidden folders (like `.git`).
+By default, `findAndRead` doesn't navigate into node_modules and hidden folders (like `.git`).
 When run inside a git repository, it also doesn't navigate up outside the git repo.
 You can turn this off by passing `stop: null` or create own custom function for determining when to stop on a path.
 ```js
 const findAndRead = require("find-and-read");